Theories of taxation: Limitations of Lindhal’s Model

-Lindahl's pricing runs into big issues.
-First off, it's tough to spot what folks want and how much they'd pay - these things don't stand out.
-Also, people might not say what they want to avoid paying, thanks to the "free rider" problem.
-On top of this, Lindahl’s pricing can seem unfair.
+Lindahl's pricing runs into big issues. it's tough to spot what folks want and how much they'd pay - these things don't stand out.
+In addition, people might not say what they want to avoid paying, thanks to the "free rider" problem.

 Take a TV antenna in one place for instance.
 Those nearby get a strong signal, but it gets weak for those far off.
 So, those close by, who don't value extra power as much, end up paying less than those who are farther and would pay more.
 There's another point against Lindahl pricing - it can feel wrong.
 Let's say there's a choice spot for a TV tower.
 If you live close, your signal is good; if you're far, it's bad.
 This means folks near the tower, valuing extra powerlessness, get a better deal, while those away get a worse one because they'd pay more.